dberr715/finalProject/README.md

 #### UI

-- Navigation Bar on top of every page with "Home", "Favorites" "Log-in/Create Account" Buttons -Home Page
+- Navigation Bar on top of every page with "Home", "Favorites" "Log-in/Create Account", "Live Games" Buttons -Home Page
     - 5-6 live scores of games that are currently occurring on top of home page
     - Search area with 1 input to find new team